Short description

 Rule added (v6)

 Check your web server access error logs for issues.
 Web server logs are located at /var/log.
-This location might change, depending on your server configuration.
-These are default web server log locations:
+The following are the default web server log locations:

 - Amazon Linux and RHEL: /var/log/httpd